Federal law requires drivers who use commercial driving to make money to have a CDL.

 The problem is how do you know which type of commercial driving license do you need to legally drive your specific commercial vehicle?

-Below, I'll describe the three types of CDLs and the types of trucks you can drive while holding any of these.
+Below, I'll describe the three types of CDLs you may need to make money as a truck driver and the types of trucks you can drive while holding any of these.

 There are three classes of CDLs that determine the kinds of vehicles you’re permitted to drive.